Who put a gun-toting alien on my beer can?

-The book’s Authors Daniel Bellon and Steven Speeg also provide plenty of insights into the undeniable if almost undefinable appeal of craft beer label design.
+The book’s Authors Daniel Bellon and Steven Speeg also provide plenty of insights into the undeniable if almost undefinable appeal of craft beer branding and label design in particular.
 Answering the inevitable question about what defines the ‘Cool’ of the title, Daniel says: “Well some of the labels and cans have great typography, some have nice illustrations, some are odd and quirky, others may seem plain but have a nice, elegant look… The truth is we didn’t have a set of rules, it was all gut.
 It was all “Wow, that beer looks cool!”

 Steven described his journey to co-authoring the book in a way that resonates strongly with me: “I have always enjoyed well designed labels and have found some amazing music and books because their covers drew me in”.
 Yes!
 That’s it!
 They’re all album covers: gateways to an entire world of stories, characters, adventures and emotions.

 Greg Koch said something similar in the foreword: “Beer labels can be pieces of art that are capable of conveying a sense of place, an attitude, or a philosophy.
 I know beer labels that are nods to comic art, to death metal music and to mythology.
 And that’s just from one brewery!”